 Concordia children's services

-Concordia is a children's home based in Santa Mesa, about 30 minutes from Makati, that provides care to abandoned and neglected children and that helps place them in permanent homes.
+Concordia is a children's home based in Santa Mesa that provides care to abandoned and neglected children.
+They work to help find permanent homes for the children.

-We shop for baby milk and other household items.
-Two regular volunteers visit weekly to spend time playing with the children.
+We shop for baby milk and other household items as well as volunteer regularly to spend time with the children.

 KALAYAAN COMMUNITY MINISTRIES

-Kalayaan Community Ministries is based in one of the poorest areas of Tondo and it has been running for the past 8 years.
-These people come from the area called Smoky Mountain which is the site of rubbish dump and that’s where they earn their living and live.
+Kalayaan Community Ministries is based in one of the poorest areas of Tondo.
 The ministry is run by Ron and Joanna Domingo who are a young inspirational couple from Scotland where most of their donations come from.

 mother teresa's shelter